 The Pungo River and its numerous tributary creeks are home to a healthy population of Blue Crabs.

-Several of Belhaven’s cottage and room rentals, feature private piers and public crabbing locations include Cooperage Landing on Pantego Creek pier, the Town Dock at Wynn’s Gut, and at Bell Island Pier in Swan Quarter National Wildlife Refuge.
+Several of Belhaven’s cottage and room rentals feature private piers and public crabbing locations include Cooperage Landing on Pantego Creek pier, and at Bell Island Pier in Swan Quarter National Wildlife Refuge.

 Line and nets can be purchased at Riddick and Windley Ace Hardware and Baker Building Supply.
-Bait is available at Food Lion in Belhaven.
+Bait, (chicken necks, and pieces) are available at Food Lion in Belhaven.
 Machapunga Ecotours offers a charter specifically dedicated to learning the blue crab life cycle and crabbing.

 Wildlife and Birding